silverstripe/silverstripe-framework/docs/en/index.md

 summary: Welcome to the SilverStripe Developer Documentation.
 This website is aimed at website developers looking to learn how to build and manage web applications with the SilverStripe Framework.
 ---

-## Getting Started with SilverStripe
+## Getting Started with Silverstripe CMS

 Before you start developing your first web application, you'll need to install the latest version of SilverStripe onto a web server.
 The [Getting Started](/getting_started) section will show you what